Authz, Principals

 's ACL's.

-When a LittleHorse Cluster is first created, there exists one Principal
+When a LittleHorse Cluster is created for the first time, there exists one Tenant

 This is great for getting started in local development, and also for ease of use on private and trusted networks.
-However, LittleHorse allows you to fully secure your cluster by disabling the permissions of the anonymous
+However, LittleHorse allows you to fully secure your cluster by changing the initial configurations of the anonymous

 Principal